 \section{Abstract}

-The first deep RL algorithm, DQN, was limited by the overestimation bias of the learned Q-function.
-Subsequent algorithms proposed techniques to reduce this problem, without fully eliminating it.
-Recently, the Maxmin and Ensemble Q-learning algorithms used the different estimates provided by ensembles of learners to reduce the bias.
-Unfortunately, in many scenarios the learners converge to the same point in the parametric or representation space, falling back to the classic single neural network DQN.
-In this paper, we describe a regularization technique to increase the dissimilarity in the representation space in these algorithms.
+The classic DQN algorithm is limited by the overestimation bias of the learned Q-function.
+Subsequent algorithms have proposed techniques to reduce this problem, without fully eliminating it.
+Recently, the Maxmin and Ensemble Q-learning algorithms have used different estimates provided by the ensembles of learners to reduce the overestimation bias.
+Unfortunately, these learners can converge to the same point in the parametric or representation space, falling back to the classic single neural network DQN.
+In this paper, we describe a regularization technique to maximize ensemble diversity in these algorithms.
 We propose and compare five regularization functions inspired from economics theory and consensus optimization.
-We show that the resulting approach significantly outperforms the Maxmin and Ensemble Q-learning algorithms as well as non-ensemble baselines.
+We show that the regularized approach significantly outperforms the Maxmin and Ensemble Q-learning algorithms as well as non-ensemble baselines.